StephenRhen/ASMC/examples/Blink1/README.md

 unsigned long timeout = ULONG_MAX;
 ```

-The timer implimentation is very simple.
+The timer implementation is very simple.

 ```c++
 // Start the timer and set it to expire msecs milliseconds from now.